codatio/codat-docs/blog/260101-service-email-coming-soon.md

 ## What's new?

-If you choose to enable this feature, we will contact your customers on your behalf in these scenarios:
+By enabling this early-access feature, Codat will notify your customers by email whenever:

- - **Your customer successfully authorized their data connection.**
+ - **Your customer successfully shares data with you.**

    We will inform your customer that you can access their data and give them a way for them to control the status of their connection.